What to Do When You've Lost the Passion for Your Career

 Boomers who have lost passion at work should take these steps to discover a job that offers joy

-Phyllis Weiss Haserot, President of Practice Development Counsel, helps organizations and individuals solve inter-generational challenges among work colleagues and with clients to achieve better productivity and knowledge transfer, retention, succession planning and business development results.
-Reach her at email@example.com, www.pdcounsel.com.
+Phyllis Weiss Haserot, President of Practice Development Counsel, helps organizations and individuals solve inter-generational challenges among work colleagues and with clients to achieve better productivity, retention, succession planning and business development results.
+She writes regularly for Next Avenue.
+Reach her at firstname.lastname@example.org, www.pdcounsel.com.

 Sad to say, there are more of the latter and many of them feel hopelessly stuck.